ForestAdmin/agent-nodejs/docs/agent-customization/actions/frontend-behavior.md

-Aside from their actual behavior in the agent, actions can be configured to achieve different results in the GUI.
+Actions can be configured to achieve different results in the GUI.

 Most actions will simply perform work and display the default notification, however, other behaviors are possible:

 - [Displaying a notification with a custom message](#custom-notifications)
 - [Displaying HTML content in a side panel](#html-result)
 - [Generating a file download](#file-generation)